 And of course, Oliver is the proudest big brother!

 The only thing I’d change

-Oliver’s Woom 2 bike has an easy mechanism to raise or lower the seat, which is very convenient: the Woom 1, on the other hand, need a tool to raise or lower the seat (I personally don’t understand why they would make it so) which is not very convenient, especially when you’re on the go.
+Oliver’s woom 2 bike has a quickrelease mechanism to raise or lower the seat, which is very convenient: the woom 1, on the other hand, needs a tool to raise or lower the seat (it’s a matter of law unfortunately, balance bikes are not allowed to have it) which is not very convenient, especially when you’re on the go.